LAST UPDATED: November 14, 2020 by Ryan M

 There is also evidence that a single buck didn’t always refer to a single deerskin.
 For instance, deerskins from deer killed in the winter were generally superior to those killed in the summer, due to their fur being thicker.
 The highest deerskins would be assigned one value while lower quality deerskins were assigned another.
 The actual value would be set at the time of trading.
 Skins from other animals were used for trade as well.
 The number of skins required to equal a buck varied from animal to animal.
 For example, nine high-quality beaver skins might have equaled one lower quality deerskin.

-The practice of using animals skins as a medium of exchange would eventually die off once the U.S. dollar was introduced in 1792, but the term “buck” has stood the test of time.
+The practice of using animal skins as a medium of exchange would eventually die off once the U.S. dollar was introduced in 1792, but the term “buck” has stood the test of time.

 - As long as you have three-quarters of the bill, you should be able to exchange it for a whole $1 bill at a bank.